Fentanyl: Legal status

+Effective from 1 May 2019, China officially classified all forms of fentanyl as controlled narcotics.

 In the UK, fentanyl is classified as a controlled Class A drug under the Misuse of Drugs Act 1971.

 In the Netherlands, fentanyl is a List I substance of the Opium Law.

-In the U.S., fentanyl is a Schedule II controlled substance per the Controlled Substance Act.
+In the US, fentanyl is a Schedule II controlled substance per the Controlled Substances Act.
 Distributors of Abstral are required to implement an FDA-approved risk evaluation and mitigation strategy (REMS) program.
 In order to curb misuse, many health insurers have begun to require precertification and/or quantity limits for Actiq prescriptions.

 In Canada, fentanyl is considered a schedule I drug as listed in Canada's Controlled Drugs and Substances Act.
+Some fentanyl precursors, such as the piperidones (after October 2023) have been banned under its Precursor Control Regulations, which have been in place at least since November 2016.

 Estonia is known to have been home to the world's longest documented fentanyl epidemic, especially following the Taliban ban on opium poppy cultivation in Afghanistan.

 A 2018 report by The Guardian indicated that many major drug suppliers on the dark web have voluntarily banned the trafficking of fentanyl.

+The fentanyl epidemic has erupted in a highly acrimonious dispute between the U.S. and Mexican governments.
+While U.S. officials blame the flood of fentanyl crossing the border primarily on Mexican crime groups, then-President Andrés Manuel López Obrador insisted that the main source of this synthetic drug is Asia.
+He stated that the crisis of a lack of family values in the United States drives people to use the drug.